dirmeier/datastructures/README.md

 Load the library using `library(datastructures)`.
 We provide a vignette for the package that can be called using: `vignette("datastructures")`.
 If there are any questions let met know.

+## Citation

+If you want to cite `datastructures`, please use the following entry:

+> Dirmeier, Simon (2018). `datastructures`: An R package for organisation and storage of data.
+Journal of Open Source Software, 3(28), 910, https://doi.org/10.21105/joss.00910

 ## Feature requests and contributing